evydsg/CodeAcademy_Python/README.md

 ### TripPlanner V1.0 <br>
 Hey there!
 Welcome to TripPlanner V1.0, where we're about to embark on a coding journey using the awesome power of functions.
 In this lesson, I've covered some fundamental programming concepts, and now it's time to put that knowledge into action!

+### Physics Calculator <br>
+Welcome to the Physics Calculator GitHub repository!
+This project is designed to assist physics students by providing functions to calculate fundamental physical properties.
+As a physics teacher, you can use these functions to make learning and teaching physics more interactive.<br>

+<b>Table of Contents</b><br>
+- Temperature Conversion
+- Force Calculation
+- Energy Calculation
+- Work Calculation

 ### Evy Guenda